 How Far is the Marathon?

-In other words, covering 26.2 miles is the equivalent of 105.5 times around a standard outdoor 400-meter track.
-At a 12-minute mile pace, it’ll take roughly 5 hours and 15 minutes to finish a marathon.
+That’s like running 105.5 laps around a standard outdoor 400-meter track.
+At a 12-minute mile pace, it’ll take you roughly 5 hours and 15 minutes to cross that finish line.

 As a general rule, aim to spend at least six months training for your first marathon—assuming you’re already in shape and not suffering from any injury or chronic condition.